 Despite the obvious number of advantages of SaaS platforms for both owners and users, such services also have certain issues.
 Below, we will take a closer look at the main ones.

 The income from each user is stretched over time.
 This is due to the fact that the cost of attracting a new customer often exceeds the income from the amount of his first purchase.
 Therefore, in order to make a profit, SaaS service owners need to regularly work on user retention.
 Maintaining competitiveness, business development and its scaling play an important role in this matter.

 Constant work with developers.
-To modernize the service, its scaling and support, qualified specialists are needed, since the SaaS platform is a complex product.
+To modernize the service, its scaling and support.
 All this costs money, time and requires certain resources.

 Another disadvantage that cannot be ignored is the dependence on the Internet speed.
 However, this challenge is becoming less significant every day, as the stability of the Internet is regularly growing.

 To develop a high-quality product that is in demand on the market, it is necessary to consider the interests of the target audience and find a good development team.